Table of Contents

 Itchy pubic hair is a very frustrating yet common skin concern.
-Click here to learn more about how to relieve itchy pubic hair.
+Itchy pubic is much more common than you'd expect.
+Learn more about how to reduce itchy pubic hair in our blog.

 What’s worse?
 All of these skin concerns typically come as a package deal.
 But I have great news - exfoliating can help prevent and even treat all of these concerns!

 How Exfoliation Prevents Razor Burn Around Your Vagina

 Exfoliating will prevent razor burn by softening the skin.
 When the skin is dry, it becomes very rough and easily irritated.
 The blade therefore has to tug and rub the skin to remove hair as opposed to gliding smoothly.
 This action creates micro-abrasions on the skin which can lead to razor burn.
 Restoring the skin’s moisture is important to ensure that the blade and the skin have the most gentle interaction.
 Using our Sweet Escape or Nude Exfoliating Scrub will soften the pubic skin and ensure that the blade glides along the skin with ease.

 Exfoliation will prevent razor bumps by unclogging the pores and letting the hair follicles breathe.
 Exfoliating will remove dead skin and activate the skin's cell turnover process.
 Without proper exfoliation, your older skin cells can block up your pores.
 This can turn into ingrown hairs.
 Ingrown hairs are bad news because they can get infected and cause dark spots (learn more about post inflammatory hyperpigmentation).